Smoky Mountain High School: Cullowhee High School

 Cullowhee High School was the first name of Western Carolina University, in nearby Cullowhee, but the high school separated from the university when an existing public school, dating to 1923 as Cullowhee School, had high school classrooms added in 1925.
 The building stood where Brown Cafeteria now stands, and was purchased in 1927 by the university, at which time it became Cullowhee Training School.
-The public school moved to the Gertrude McKee Training School in 1939 and to Cordelia Camp Laboratory School in 1964, where the high school program remained until 1988.
+The public school moved to the Gertrude McKee Training School in 1939, and then to the Cordelia Camp Laboratory School in 1964, where the high school program remained until 1988.
 Cordelia Camp Laboratory School closed in 1994 when the new K–8 Cullowhee Valley School opened.
 The building is now known as The Cordelia Camp Outreach Center, Camp Lab, or the Camp Building.
 By the time the high school closed, Camp Laboratory Elementary School was the only K–8 School left in the district.
 Cullowhee High School once had several multiple classroom elementary schools that fed into it, but the last one, Canada, which had opened in 1952, closed in 1982.
 The other major elementary schools were Johns Creek (Caney Fork Community, 1925–1965), East LaPorte (East LaPorte, 1925–1947), Tuckaseigee (Tuckasegee, 1948–1958), and Cowarts (1928–1951).